Sunil121955/Delay-Feature-Fusion-Network/README.md

 3. For any Query image, we extract the feature vector using a trained model.
 4. Merge the image features vector with the query image feature vector.
 5. Apply the t-SNE on these merged features.
 6. Retrieve the top N relevant images to the query image.

+Delay Feature Fusion Network design within the framework of Squeeze Network.
+Extracting more relevant image features as compared to another network as well as fewer parameters.
+This experiment was carried out on two publically available datasets Corel and ImageNet dataset.